addap/hazel/README.md

 # Hazel - A Separation Logic for Effect Handlers

 This repository formalizes in Coq the contents of the homonym paper.
-To browse the project with ease, please take a look at the list of theories below.
+To browse the project, please take a look at the list of theories below.

 ## Preliminaries